Avoiding Parking Tickets: How It’s Done

 Meter expired tickets are the most common parking tickets issued in Philadelphia, but also the easiest to avoid.
 With our mobile payment app, meterUP, you can pay the parking meter with a few taps of your fingers.
 To make things even more convenient, you can also remotely extend your parking session directly from your smartphone.

 Sound simple enough?
-Join over 400,000 users and give meterUP a download on your iOS or Android device and let Laronda give you the full run-down in the video below.
+Join over 400,000 users and give meterUP a download on your iOS or Android device and let Laronda give you the full run-down in the video above.
 Additional information can also be found here.

 Carefully Read the Signs